 Acquiring a new residency is a must for anyone seeking to become location independent.
 In part for the tax benefits and in part for the sake of diversification and security.
 In this guide, I explain what is the difference between residency and tax residency and review the easiest residency options.

 Residency vs tax residency

 A residency is essentially a permission to reside within the borders of a country, usually for a predetermined amount of time and with specific conditions of stay.
-Most countries will grant residency provided that certain conditions are met.
-This can include having a job offer, being admitted into a university, marrying a local etc. Most countries will also grant long-term residents permanent residency provided that a sufficient level of integration has been achieved.
-It is important to understand however that being the resident of a country does not necessarily equate to being the tax resident of that country.
+Most countries will grant residency provided that certain requirements are met.
+This can include having a job offer, being admitted into a university, marrying a local etc. Most countries will also grant permanent residency after a few years of uninterrupted residency, provided that a sufficient level of integration has been achieved.
+It is important to understand, however, that being the resident of a country does not necessarily equate to being the tax resident of that country.
 Tax residency is determined by other factors such as domicile, physical presence and in some cases, citizenship.
 In other words, acquiring the residency of one of the countries listed below will not make you a tax resident of that country unless you also satisfy that country’s tax residency requirements.
 I have written an in-depth guide covering this, I recommend that you give it a read.

 The road to a second passport